Efficient Latent Variable Causal Discovery: Combining Score Search and Targeted Testing: Simple Variants of GFCI: BOSS-FCI, GRaSP-FCI, and LV-Dumb

 \paragraph{GRaSP-FCI.} \emph{GRaSP-FCI} substitutes the GRaSP algorithm \citep{lam2022greedy} for FGES in the same framework.
 GRaSP employs a greedy adjacency search with penalty regularization, emphasizing sparsity and offering a complementary trade-off between accuracy and efficiency.
 Once the CPDAG is obtained, the usual GFCI refinement steps are applied.

-\paragraph{LV-Lite.} \emph{LV-Lite}\footnote{LV-Lite has been referred to as \emph{BOSS-POD} (BOSS PAG of DAG) elsewhere, but the name ``LV-Lite'' has stuck, so we defer.} is a deliberately simple heuristic.
+\paragraph{LV-Dumb.} \emph{LV-Dumb}\footnote{LV-Dumb has been referred to as \emph{BOSS-POD} (BOSS PAG of DAG) elsewhere, but the name ``LV-Dumb'' has stuck, so we defer.} is a deliberately simple heuristic.
 Like BOSS-FCI, it begins with a CPDAG estimated by BOSS, but instead of performing any CI-based refinement, it directly outputs the PAG equivalence class of the resulting DAG.
 The method therefore captures latent-aware patterns implied by the BOSS structure but cannot remove edges to expose bidirected relationships.
-Although formally incomplete, LV-Lite is extremely fast and often achieves empirical accuracy comparable to its more principled counterparts.
+Although formally incomplete, LV-Dumb is extremely fast and often achieves empirical accuracy comparable to its more principled counterparts.

-LV-Lite cannot, however, orient bidirected or undirected edges.
+LV-Dumb cannot, however, orient bidirected or undirected edges.
 Part of its speed is achieved by using a reduced final orientation rule set for the DAG$\rightarrow$PAG conversion that takes advantage of these restrictions.
 In particular, the discriminating path rule need only be applied for a path length of 4, since longer paths require bidirected edges.
 Also, rules R5-R7 need not be used, since these orient undirected edges.

 \paragraph{Pseudocode.} Appendix~\ref{sec:algorithm_details} provides pseudocode for the general $*$-FCI template, where the initial CPDAG procedure~$\mathcal{M}$ may be FGES (standard GFCI), BOSS (BOSS-FCI), or GRaSP (GRaSP-FCI).
-LV-Lite can be viewed as a degenerate instance of this template, omitting edge removal and collider orientation and returning the PAG of the BOSS DAG directly.
+LV-Dumb can be viewed as a degenerate instance of this template, omitting edge removal and collider orientation and returning the PAG of the BOSS DAG directly.

 e